-- recognize and embrace their role as a member of a team and interact with others on the team in a cooperative and considerate manner; - maintain and show respect for the privacy and confidentiality of fellow students during activities with them, including physical examinations of fellow students or discussion groups that may reveal personal information; - offer criticism or suggestions in a thoughtful manner that fosters respect and trust and be willing to accept and apply constructive feedback; and - remain professional and maintain a calm demeanor and respond in accordance with the standards of professional conduct when confronted by another member of the team with conduct that may be inappropriate or when faced with emergency or highly stressful situations.
+- recognize and embrace their role as a member of a team and interact with others on the team in a cooperative and considerate manner. - maintain and exhibit respect for the privacy and confidentiality of fellow students during activities with other students, including but not limited to physical examinations of fellow students or discussion groups that may reveal personal information. - offer criticism or suggestions in a thoughtful manner that fosters respect and trust and be willing to accept and apply constructive feedback; and - remain professional and maintain a calm demeanor and respond in accordance with the standards of professional conduct when confronted by another member of the team with conduct that may be inappropriate or when faced with emergency or highly stressful situations.